Sweetieprovider385/xumm-login-xapp/README.md

 First of all, you need to register on https://apps.xumm.dev/ And then create an application, and then get API key and secret and set them on .env.
+At last, please set SERVER_BASE_URL env.
+For example, if you run it on local, you can set "http://your-ip-address:5000".

+The default server port is 5000, and client is 3000.

 ## How to run